Pros and Cons of Red Dot Pistol Sights

 Open vs. Closed Emitters

-The Steiner Micro Pistol Battle Sight is an example of a closed emitter red dot sight.
+The Steiner Optics Micro Pistol Battle Sight is a robust example of a closed emitter RDS.

 Here's a guide to some of the most common RDS footprints and what you need to know about each: